CircuitChaos/vtlivesgram/DEVEL.md

 * MapNotify (window has been mapped)
 * ClientMessage (window has been closed by the window manager)

-There are many private methods in the CView class, but I believe they're more or less self-explanatory.
+There are many private methods in the View class, but I believe they're more or less self-explanatory.

 # Other classes

 There are other classes which are used by two main classes mentioned above.

-## CVtParser
+## VtParser

-Parses input in vlfrx-tools format, performs checks and outputs metadata (sample rate and timestamp) and raw samples.
+Derived from InputParser, parses input in vlfrx-tools format, performs checks and outputs metadata (sample rate and timestamp) and samples.

+## RawParser

+Derived from InputParser, parses input in raw format and outputs samples (as doubles), and metadata.
+Timestamps are not supported, and sample rate is fixed to the one provided in the constructor.

-## CFft
+## Fft

 This is the core part of the program.
 It uses *libfftw* to perform FFT calculations.
-Its main method is CFft::operator().
+Its main method is Fft::operator().
 When called, it checks the output width and calculates FFT width from it (multiplies it by two), as the output contains only relevant number of frequency bins (half of the FFT width).
-If the FFT width has been changed (or it's the first call), it calls CFft::init() to reinitialize input and output buffers, recreate FFT window and FFTW plan.
+If the FFT width has been changed (or it's the first call), it calls Fft::init() to reinitialize input and output buffers, recreate FFT window and FFTW plan.
 Then it creates a vector to store magnitudes, splits input samples into a number of blocks, each containing a number of samples equal to the FFT width, applies a FFT window on them and performs one or more FFT operations, calling